The benefits of intermittent fasting are far beyond slimming.

 Intermittent fasting is highly recommended for everyone, but especially for chronic patients.

-- When the digestive system does not operate at a high load, the immune system can repair it.
+- The immune system can repair it when the digestive system does not operate at a high load.

 - There is no need for a Zero calorie diet during fast days.
 The starvation diet causes a decrease in the entire metabolism, including mechanisms designed to protect the brain.